 Ethics as a starting position, not an afterthought.
 Classification as the first step, not the last.
 Governance as something that enables speed, not something that slows it down.

-The Commercial Advantage of Compliance
+The Commercial Advantage of Governance

 The Numbers Behind the Words